-We anticipate that in the fall of 2014 the Maurice A. Deane School of Law will offer a J.D./M.P.H. joint degree program with the Hofstra University School of Health Sciences & Human Services.
-The program will typically be completed in four years.
+The J.D./M.P.H. program is a joint degree program of the Maurice A. Deane School of Law and the Hofstra University School of Health Sciences & Human Services.
+The program is typically completed in four years.

 As legal and policy changes increasingly become important tools to improve the health of the public, students in the J.D./M.P.H. program will become familiar with the links between law and the delivery of health care, and will focus on issues related to population health.